aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/port_to_app_mesh/create_the_virtual_nodes.md

 With the foundational mesh component created, we'll continue onward to define the App Mesh Virtual Node and Virtual Service components.

 All services (physical or virtual) that will interact in any way with each other in App Mesh must first be defined as Virtual Node objects.
 Abstracting out services as Virtual Nodes helps App Mesh build rulesets around inter-service communication.

 In addition, as we define Virtual Service objects, Virtual Nodes are referenced as the ingress and target endpoints for those Virtual Services.
 Because of this, it makes sense to define the Virtual Nodes first.

-Based on our first App Mesh-enabled architecture, our physical service dj will make requests to two new Virtual Services, metal, and jazz.
-Metal and jazz will route requests to the physical services metal-v1, and jazz-v1 accordingly.
+Based on our first App Mesh-enabled architecture, our physical service `dj` will make requests to two new Virtual Services, `metal`, and `jazz`.
+Metal and jazz will route requests to the physical services `metal-v1`, and `jazz-v1` accordingly.

 ![App Mesh](/images/app_mesh_ga/135-v1-mesh.png)

 Since there will be five services involved in this configuration, we'll need to define five Virtual Nodes.

 We'll first define the Virtual Nodes that will represent our virtual jazz and metal services.
 To define these services as App Mesh Virtual Nodes, enter the following:

 ```bash
 kubectl create -f 4_create_initial_mesh_components/nodes_representing_virtual_services.yaml